memowe/mojolicious-plugin-subdispatch/README.md

 This plugin creates a `subdispatch` helper, which helps you creating  a request for your actions, and returns a transaction including the response object with your fully rendered HTML content.
-It takes the same arguments as `url_for`.
+It takes the request method as argument followed by anything you would give `url_for` to create an URL.

     plugin 'Subdispatch';